Alison McGovern

-Alison McGovern (born 30 December 1980) is a British politician who has served as Shadow Minister for Employment since 2021.
-A member of the Labour Party, she has been Member of Parliament (MP) for Wirral South since 2010.
+Alison McGovern (born 30 December 1980) is a British Labour politician who has served as Member of Parliament (MP) for Birkenhead since 2024, and previously Wirral South since 2010.
+She served as Minister of State for Employment from 2024 to 2025 and currently serves as Minister of State for Local Government and Homelessness.

-Early life
+Early life and career

-The granddaughter of songwriter and activist Peter McGovern, she was born in Clatterbridge, Merseyside, the daughter of a British Railways telecoms engineer father and a mother who was a nurse.
+Alison McGovern was born on 30 December 1980 in Clatterbridge, Wirral.
+She is the granddaughter of folksinger Peter McGovern, and is the daughter of a British Railways telecoms engineer father and a mother who was a nurse.

 She was educated at Brookhurst Primary School, and then Wirral Grammar School for Girls, where she was the Head Girl from 1998 to 1999.
-She then studied Philosophy at University College London.
+She received a Bachelor of Arts degree in Philosophy from University College London.

-On graduation, she worked as a researcher at the House of Commons, before handling communications for development projects at Network Rail, then working for the Art Fund and Creativity, Culture and Education.
+After graduating from university, she worked as a researcher at the House of Commons, before handling communications for development projects at Network Rail, then working for the Art Fund and Creativity, Culture and Education.

-Political life

 McGovern was first elected as a councillor for Brunswick Park in the London Borough of Southwark in 2006, later becoming the Deputy Leader of the borough council's 29-member group of Labour councillors.